Here’s a question that still haunts many – “Is cold calling still effective?”

 Be prepared if the prospect is ready to talk.

-A tip here is, whenever you call your prospect, ask if they’re doing okay.
-It gives you more context into their mind space, and you can assess if it’s a good time to talk.
+Tip: Whenever you call your prospect, ask how they are.
+It gives you more context to assess if it’s a good time to talk.
 Calls that incorporated the phrase “How have you been?” had a 6.6 times higher success rate than a cold call without it.
 Use the following script on your next cold call.

-You: Hi, I’m Dan, and I’m with Sales Institute.
+You: Hi, I’m Dan, from the Sales Institute.
 Is this a good time to talk?

 Mary: Yes, go ahead.

 You: How have you been?
-We at Sales Institute offer an array of sales solutions that enables reps to sell remotely worldwide.
+We at the Sales Institute offer an array of sales solutions that enable reps to sell remotely worldwide.
 Is that something you’d like to know more about?

 Mary: Sure, that sounds interesting.